-Emily helps Clearwater insurance clients improve the efficiency and accuracy of their investment and accounting operations and processes, and ensures that they are optimizing their use of the Clearwater solution.
+Emily helps Clearwater’s insurance clients convert to Clearwater during the implementation process.
+She improves the efficiency and accuracy of their investment and accounting operations and processes to ensure they are optimizing their use of the Clearwater solution.
 Emily’s experience working closely with insurers gives her a unique view into their industry-related challenges, best practices, and trends.
-Prior to her role as the head of Clearwater’s insurance client servicing, Emily worked as both an account manager and team lead for a number of large and complex Clearwater insurance clients.
+Prior to her current role, Emily developed Clearwater’s solutions processes out of Clearwater’s London office, specifically working with global insurers and asset managers.
+She also previously worked as head of Clearwater’s insurance client servicing for all our Clearwater insurance clients.
 She has extensive experience in asset types, multi-currency support with multiple exchange rate sources, upstream and downstream system integration, and complex accounting and close processes.

 The Blanks Working Group (BWG) met on March 24 at the NAIC Spring 2018 National Meeting in Milwaukee, Wisconsin.
 Here are the latest items discussed by the BWG.

 This proposal adds language to the general interrogatory merger questions (5.1 annual and 4.1 quarterly) so the historical data can be merged if the questions are answered “yes.”
 The goal is to reduce the number of cross-check failures that currently happen post-merger.
 This update allows cross checks to run across mergers of the prior year data vs. the merger data.

 The item was adopted and will be effective for 2018 year-end reporting.